-- (A) In addition to the provisions in section 171.26 of this chapter, any User who violates any of the following conditions is subject to discharge termination-of services for water and/or discharge to the POTW: - (1) Violation of wastewater discharge permit conditions, including discharge of wastewater that should be, but is not, under permit; - (2) Failure to accurately report the wastewater constituents and characteristics of its discharge;
+- (A) In addition to the provisions in section 171.26 of this chapter, any User who violates any of the following conditions is subject to discharge termination; - (1) Violation of wastewater discharge permit conditions, including discharge of wastewater that should be, but is not, under permit; - (2) Failure to accurately report the wastewater constituents and characteristics of its discharge; - (3) Failure to report significant changes in operations or wastewater volume, constituents, and characteristics prior to discharge; - (4) Refusal of reasonable access to the User's premises for the purpose of inspection, monitoring, or sampling; or

-- (3) Failure to report significant changes in operations or wastewater volume, constituents, and characteristics prior to discharge; - (4) Refusal of reasonable access to the User's premises for the purpose of inspection, monitoring, or sampling; or - (5) Violation of the pretreatment standards in sections 171.04 to 171.10 of this chapter. - (B) Such User will be notified of the proposed termination of its discharge and be offered an opportunity to show cause under section 171.48 of this chapter why the proposed action should not be taken.
-Exercise of this option by the DCO shall not be a bar to, or a prerequisite for, taking any other action against the User. - (C) Exercise of this option by the DCO shall not be a bar to, or a prerequisite for, taking any other action against the user.
+- (5) Violation of the pretreatment standards in sections 171.04 to 171.10 of this chapter. - (B) Such User will be notified of the proposed termination of its discharge and be offered an opportunity to show cause under section 171.48 of this chapter why the proposed action should not be taken.
+Exercise of this option by the DCO shall not be a bar to, or a prerequisite for, taking any other action against the User.